microsoft/BotFramework-BlogSamples/blog-samples/CSharp/MockChannel/README.md

 # MockChannel
-When doing load tests as described in [Load testing a Bot](https://blog.botframework.com/2017/06/19/Load-Testing-A-Bot/) you need a service to pass as the ServiceUrl paramter.
-This service implements the Bot Framework channel API for the bot.
+When creating load tests as described in [Load testing a Bot](https://blog.botframework.com/2017/06/19/Load-Testing-A-Bot/) you need a service to pass as the activity.ServiceUrl.

-To do the load test, you need a mock service which implements this callback.
-This is a sample implementation of such a mock service.
+This is a sample implementation of that callback service.

 To use:
 * build and deploy (say http://yourmockservice.azurewebsites.net)